fistodul/MF-updater/README.md

 # MF-updater

-Mobile Forces updater written in Bash with wrapper versions in Batch and PowerShell for Windows that use the MSYS2 Bash package.
+Mobile Forces updater written in Bash and [Python](https://www.python.org/) with compiled binaries available using pyinstaller.

 ## Setup/running instructions

 First, download this [archive file](https://github.com/fistodul/MF-updater/archive/refs/heads/main.zip) and extract it inside the main Mobile Forces game folder in which System, Texture, Maps and other such folders reside.

-If website https://mf.nofisto.com is down or for some other reason, the URL inside updater.sh (3rd line) may be changed:
+If https://mf.nofisto.com is down or for some other reason, the URL inside updater.sh (3rd line) may be changed:

 ```bash
 url='https://mf.nofisto.com/fast_download'